Holiday Hell

-In professional wrestling, Holiday Hell was a supercard produced by the Philadelphia, Pennsylvania, United States-based promotion Eastern Championship Wrestling/Extreme Championship Wrestling (ECW).
-Themed around the Christmas and holiday season, Holiday Hell was staged in December from 1993 to 1996, and again in 2000.
+In professional wrestling, Holiday Hell was a supercard produced by the promotion Eastern Championship Wrestling/Extreme Championship Wrestling (ECW), based in Philadelphia, Pennsylvania, United States.
+Themed around the Christmas and holiday season, it was staged in December from 1993 to 1996, and again in 2000.

 1993

 Holiday Hell: The Body Count took place on December 26, 1993, in the ECW Arena in Philadelphia, Pennsylvania in the United States.
 Four matches from Holiday Hell aired on the December 28, 1993 episode of ECW Hardcore TV.